tonic/todo-list-exercise/js-full-stack/README.md

-# Javascript Full Stack Todo List Exercise
+# Full-Stack TypeScript Todo List Exercise

-First off, thank you for both your time and your interest in Tonic!
-Please create a single-page todo list application.
-We prefer you time box this exercise to approximately 3&ndash;3.5 hours, and is not expected to be perfect.
-Most importantly, it should demonstrate your skill set, and give us a better idea of how you approach problems and construct solutions.
+Thank you for your interest in Tonic!
+As part of our process, we’d like you to complete a short full-stack coding exercise.
+The goal is to understand how you approach problems, organize your code, and deliver features across the stack.

+We recommend time-boxing your effort to **3–3.5 hours**.
+We’re not looking for perfection—just a thoughtful, working solution that reflects how you build software.

-Feel free to use any resources that you would normally have at your disposal (Google, Stack Overflow, etc.), and do not hesitate to [contact us](mailto:developer@hellotonic.com) if you have any questions.
+Feel free to use any resources you normally rely on (e.g., Google, Stack Overflow, documentation).
+If you have any questions, don’t hesitate to contact us.

+---

+## Project Overview

+Build a single-page **Todo List** application with a backend that supports basic data operations.
+The app should allow users to create, read, update, and delete tasks.
+We expect you to demonstrate proficiency in both front-end and back-end JavaScript, including the use of **TypeScript**, **React**, **CSS**, and server-side logic running in a **Node.js environment** (e.g., Express or Next.js API routes).

+---

-## Minimum Requirements
+## Requirements

-There are no specific requirements about how you build the app.
-At a minimum, however, your application should fulfill the following:

-- Use React or NextJS for the FrontEnd
+Your application should meet the following baseline criteria:

+### Frontend

-- Use a CSS framework of your choice
+- Use **React** with **TypeScript**
-- Use a CSS convention of your choice (Preprocessors, Modules, CSS-in-JS, etc.)
-- Implement all CRUD actions
-- Implement routing
+- Implement **routing** (client-side or file-based)

-- Implement a Node/Express Backend
+- Implement full **CRUD functionality**
+- Build a clean, usable UI using **CSS** (with or without a framework)

+### Backend

+- Use **TypeScript** to implement server-side logic in a **Node.js environment**
+- Expose basic **API endpoints** for managing todos
+- Include a **persistence layer** (in-memory, file-based, or database-backed)

+---

+## Submission

+Please submit your work in one of the following ways:

-- Setup a few CRUD routes/endpoints for the app
+- Push to a new **GitHub repository** and share the link
-- No need for a datastore, you can just echo back static results

-## Bonus Points

-- Add a persistence layer
+- Email a `.zip` or `.tar.gz` archive
-- Deploy the application

-## Submission Guidelines

-Please create a new repository on GitHub and send us a link.
-Do not fork this repository.
-Alternatively, you may send us an archive by [email](mailto:developer@hellotonic.com).